-If you’re not familiar with braising, it just a fancy name for browning meat and then slow cooking it in liquid, mainly used for cuts of meat that are naturally tough.
-If you have a Crock-Pot, you probably braise things all the time.
-This recipe is braised in the oven, but could definitely be finished in the Crock-Pot.
-You won’t get the yummy caramelization that comes from oven braising, but it would work.
-Let me know if you want more info on that.
+If you’re not familiar with braising, it just a fancy name for browning meat and then slow cooking it in liquid.
+It is mainly used for cuts of meat that are naturally tough and need the connective tissue cooked down and tenderized.
+If you have a slow cooker, you probably braise things all the time!

-The recipe also calls for 8 beef short ribs.
-Butchers cut short ribs one of three ways, either between the bones, so each chunk has one rib, across the bones, so that each piece has several bony sections connected by meat, or boneless.
-I used boneless this time because I couldn’t find any with bones.
-I would have preferred bone-in because the exposed bones and cartilage give more flavor and body to the dish, but whatever cut you can find will work great!
+The short ribs I’m using for this recipe are beef.
+The recipe calls for 8 boneless beef short ribs.
+Butchers cut short ribs one of three ways, either between the bones (so each chunk has one rib), across the bones (so that each piece has several bony sections connected by meat), or boneless.
+I use boneless most often because they are easy to find and serve up nicely over mashed potatoes or grits.

 Braised Beef Short Ribs

-- 3 lg. yellow onions peeled and cut into 1/2 in. wedges
+- 3 whole large yellow onions peeled and cut into 1/2 in. wedges

 - 3 bay leaves